RK9080/M365-Lab/README.md

 # M365-Lab
-Development, RnD projects for M365
+Development, and RnD projects for M365